reimerb13/Baseball-Analytics-Practicum/README.md

 |Radial|2,572|8,233|0.84|94.0%|6.0%|
 |Polynomial|2,152|8,249|0.74|90.4%|9.6%|

-The results from the OFC machine learning models showed that the results were in really good agreement with the linear and radial models.
-The results were in good agreement with the polynomial model.
+The results from the OFC machine learning models showed that the results were in perfect agreement with the linear and radial models.
+The results were in substantial agreement with the polynomial model.

 OFC2 SVM Model Results